The 2022 application round timeline and key dates are yet to be confirmed. See below for the dates for 2021 application round.

 - It is a run through scheme – trainees enter at the ST1 level and progress through to ST8

-- It will have the same curriculum and required competencies as the current Core Surgical Training scheme
+- It has the same curriculum and required competencies as the current Core Surgical Training scheme

 More on this can be found on the Royal College of Surgeons Website.

-To sign up to the CoreSurgicalPrep mailing list and be the first to hear about updates for the 2020 application and interview round, click here.
+To sign up to the CoreSurgicalPrep mailing list and be the first to hear about our mock interview and updates for the 2022 application and interview round, click here.